 Believe it or not, finding this purpose is easy.
 Here’s the process:

 - Make a list of everything you can remember that made you happy.

 - Highlight those items on your list that involve a skill, and identify that skill.

 - Rank the top 10 highlighted items in the order of joy they bring to you.
 Whatever makes you happiest of all gets 10 big points.

 - Now rank the top 10 highlighted items in terms of their income potential.
 The most lucrative skill of all is worth 10 points.

 - Total the two ranked columns.
 The highest score represents a potential main purpose in your life.
 Presto!

 As you can see, the differences between rich and poor are simple—sometimes intuitive—but not insignificant.
 Aim to take up all 16 of these habits, and you’re almost guaranteed to become better off.

-This post was originally published in October 2014 and has been updated.
+This post was originally published in October 2014 and has been updated for freshness and accuracy.